Omaima Nelson: Murder

-Omaima claimed that on November 28, 1991, Bill had sexually assaulted her in their apartment on Elden Street after she had been tied to a bed during bondage play.
-Omaima said she broke free of her restraints and hit Bill with a lamp before stabbing him with scissors and beating him with a clothes iron.
-He was determined to have died of several stab wounds.
+Omaima claimed that on the evening of November 28, 1991, Bill had sexually assaulted her in their apartment on Elden Street after she had been tied to a bed during bondage play.
+Omaima said she broke free of her restraints and hit Bill with a lamp before stabbing him with scissors and fatally beating him with a clothes iron.
+According to the crime scene reconstruction, Omaima had tricked Nelson into letting himself be handcuffed as part of a sex game, during which she instead tortured Nelson with scissors.
+Nelson eventually broke his restraints while struggling, at which point Omaima bludgeoned him to death with various blunt objects, including the clothes iron, which was found heavily dented, and a nightstand lamp.
+He had been struck in the head at least 25 times, which caused his skull to cave in.

 After killing him, she began dismembering his body, and cooked his head and boiled his hands to remove his fingerprints.
 She then mixed up his body parts with leftover turkey and disposed of him in a garbage disposal.
 Neighbors claim they heard the disposal unit running for hours after the time of Bill's death.
 She reportedly castrated him in revenge for his alleged sexual assaults.
 She told her psychiatrist, David Sheffner, that she had cooked her husband's ribs in barbeque sauce and eaten them, but has since consistently denied this.
 Sheffner later claimed that the 12-hour dismemberment was performed in a "trance-like state" and that her behavior was the result of a psychotic episode.
+She had reportedly changed into a red hat, red shoes, and put on red lipstick before beginning the dismemberment.
+Omaima stated during her trial that the dismemberment was meant to prevent Nelson's spirit from finding peace in accordance with ancient Egyptian afterlife beliefs.